DgZiga/WaitForInput.js/README.md

     $("#result")[0].innerHTML += " Completed!";
 });
 ```
-You can see how this would get really bad, really fast: Namespace would be incredibly polluted, the could would be a nightmare to read and the function would be broken into pieces not based on what that piece of code is doing, but purely based on how that same code is reached.
+You can see how this would get really bad, really fast: namespace could become incredibly polluted, it would be a nightmare to read and the functions would be broken into pieces not based on what that piece of code is doing, but purely based on how that same code is reached.

 ## How do you use this?
 An example of the library at work can be found just a few lines up above.